 Note: There is a fourth and fifth color – red and maroon respectively-- used in EPA’s Air Quality Index.
 They indicate unhealthy (red) and very unhealthy (maroon) air quality.
 They are not included in the Broward County AQI School flag program because these conditions are rare in South Florida.
-In the event we do experience unhealthy or very unhealthy air quality, health advisories will be issued from the Pollution Prevention Division (PPD) in the local media.
+In the event we do experience unhealthy or very unhealthy air quality, health advisories will be issued from the Environmental Engineering and Permitting Division (EEPD) in the local media.

 Air quality can become unhealthy due to pollutants such as ground-level ozone and particle pollution.
 Ozone is especially damaging to the lungs of children and those who work and play outside.
 Particle pollution - especially fine particles such as those found in smoke, haze or dust - contains microscopic solids or liquid droplets that are so small that they can get deep into the lungs and cause serious health problems.
 Children (including teenagers) are at greater risk from air pollution because their lungs are still developing and they breathe more air per pound of body weight than adults.
 People with asthma are also more likely to have symptoms when pollution is in the air.
 Children, including those with asthma, can continue to stay active even when air quality is unhealthy by modifying their activities or, in some cases, moving their activities indoors.

-Schools that are interested in participating in the Broward AQI School Flag Program can email the Pollution Prevention Division (PPD) at email@example.com
+- Anyone that is interested in participating in the Broward AQI Flag Program can email the Environmental Engineering and Permitting Division (EEPD) at firstname.lastname@example.org

-Once selected PPD will register your school on EPA’s school flag website
+- Once selected EEPD will register your school on EPA’s website.

-EPA will add your school to the online table of participating schools and will send you an official participation certificate for display.
+- EPA will add your organization to the online table of participating organizations and will send you an official participation certificate for display.

-PPD will provide the selected schools, FREE of charge, with all the materials needed to implement the program, including Green, Yellow and Orange flags, an Air Quality Information Board, and other informational material.
+- EEPD will provide the selected organizations, FREE of charge, with all the materials needed to implement the program including Green, Yellow, and Orange flags, an Air Quality Information Board, and other informational material.

-The program will require each participating school to:
+- The program will require each participating organization to:

-- Have the School Flag Program Coordinator work closely with PPD staff to establish the program within the school
+- Have the AQI Flag Program Coordinator work closely with EEPD staff to establish the program.

 - Check the air quality each morning via one of the following options: